 - Name Address

-- · Telephone listing
+- Telephone listing

 - Email address

 - Hometown

 - Major field of study

 - Class level

 - Anticipated completion date

 - Participation in officially recognized activities

 - Photograph

 - Honors and awards received

 - Dates of attendance/enrollment status

 Such information may be placed in yearbooks, student directories and other publications, or in local media if the student is a part of a picture or other coverage.
 It may also be disclosed to certain school officials to include contractors or consultants to whom UA Grantham has outsourced institutional services or functions.
-If students do not wish this information to be released, they may contact the University Registrar to request a Non-Disclosure of Directory Information form.
+If students do not wish this information to be released, they can update their profile in the student portal.
+Questions may be directed to the Registrar by sending an email to registrar@uagrantham.edu.